Mamoutou7/REST-API--MongoDB--AWS/README.md

 # Python---REST-API---MongoDB---AWS

-To run these codes you mainly docker-compose and each folder contents his requirements file
+To run these codes you mainly need docker-compose and each folder contents his requirements file